Prajwal214/OpenMetadata/openmetadata-docs/content/v1.5.x/connectors/database/s3-datalake/yaml.md

 }
 ```

-### ADLS Permissions

-To extract metadata from Azure ADLS (Storage Account - StorageV2), you will need an **App Registration** with the following
-permissions on the Storage Account:
-- Storage Blob Data Contributor
-- Storage Queue Data Contributor

 ### Python Requirements

 {% partial file="/v1.5/connectors/python-requirements.md" /%}

-If running OpenMetadata version greater than 0.13, you will need to install the Datalake ingestion for GCS or S3:
+If running OpenMetadata version greater than 0.13, you will need to install the Datalake ingestion for S3:

 #### S3 installation